sergoliarnik/TicTacToeWithAI/README.md

 # TicTacToe
-- Practice in using OOP, regular expression, try with resourses
+- Practice in using regular expression and RPN
-- Used [mimimax](https://en.wikipedia.org/wiki/Minimax) algorithm to create AI
+- Used [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) to save order of operations
-- It is possible to change size of board and name of user